paulmorio/geo2dr/README.md

 We recommend following the installation procedure within a virtual environment.

 ### Installing dependencies: PyNauty and Pytorch
 Geo2DR has two main dependencies that need to be installed prior to installing Geo2DR.
+PyNauty for the fast graphlet pattern matching, and PyTorch for our neural embedding methods and optimization thereof.

 #### PyNauty dependencies
-To build pynauty the following additional components are needed:
+To build PyNauty the following additional components are needed:

-- Python 3.5
+- Python 3.5+
 - The most recent version of Nauty.
 - An ANSI C compiler.